SatyarthAgrahari/TechLearn-Junction/README.md

 # django_project

-This is a Django project that is allow user to register yourself and login then enter the home page where user can read the the technology related blogs. as well as videos.
+This is a Django project that allows users to register and login.
+Once logged in, users can view a home page with technology-related blogs and videos.

 **Features**

-Registration

-Login

-Blogs
+User registration and login

+View a home page with technology-related blogs and videos

 **Installation**
 To install this project, you will need to have Python and Django installed on your computer.